thunderbird/pulumi/docs/getting-started.rst

 .. code-block:: bash

  ./quickstart.sh           \
-     /path/to/project/root \ # The root of your code project where you want to set up a pulumi project pulumi_login_url      \ # URL to use with `pulumi login`; use "https://api.pulumi.com" for Pulumi Cloud project_name, \         # Name of your project as it will be known to pulumi stack_name, \           # Name of the first stack you want to create [code_version]          # Code version (git branch) that you want to pin.
+     /path/to/project/root \ # The root of your code project where you want to set up a tb_pulumi project pulumi_login_url      \ # URL to use with `pulumi login`; see below for details project_name,         \ # Name of your project as it will be known to pulumi stack_name,           \ # Name of the first stack you want to create (such as "stage" or "dev") [code_version]          # Code version (git branch) that you want to pin.
 Optional; defaults to "main"

 This will...

-* run you through some prompts where you can enter further project details,
+- run you through some prompts where you can enter further project details,
-* install a simple Pulumi program intended to set up a basic networking landscape,
+- install a simple Pulumi program intended to set up a basic networking landscape,
-* run a ``pulumi preview`` command to finish setting up the environment and confirm the project is working.
+- run a ``pulumi preview`` command to finish setting up the environment and confirm the project is working.

-If you are using an S3 bucket to privately store your state, you'll need to make sure you have configured your AWSCLI tool with an account that has permission to manipulate that bucket.
-Prefix your bucket name with `s3://` to use as your `pulumi_login_url` value (e.g.,: `s3://acme-awesomeapi-pulumi`).
-If you will use Pulumi Cloud, use `https://api.pulumi.com`.
-If you have a
-`self-hosted Pulumi Cloud API <https://www.pulumi.com/docs/pulumi-cloud/admin/self-hosted/components/api/>`_, you may specify your custom URL here.
+If you are using an S3 bucket to privately store your state, you'll need to make sure you have configured your AWSCLI tool with an account that has permission to manipulate that bucket and its contents.
+To specify an S3 state backend, set the login URL to ``s3://your-bucket-name``.
+If you will use Pulumi Cloud, use ``https://api.pulumi.com``.
+If you have a `self-hosted Pulumi Cloud API <https://www.pulumi.com/docs/pulumi-cloud/admin/self-hosted/components/api/>`_, you may specify your custom URL here.